Yue-Zeyi/Yue-Zeyi/README.md

-- 👋 Hi, I’m @Yue-Zeyi
+- 👋 Hello, I'm Yue Zeyi, still a college student.
-- 👀 I’m interested in ...
+- 👀 I’m interested in code and want to be a good programmer.
-- 🌱 I’m currently learning ...
+- 🌱 I'm learning web front-end development on BiliBili.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Motto:Don't give up your dream for little applause.
-- 📫 How to reach me ...
+- 📫 My email is yuezyei@88.com

 <!---
 Yue-Zeyi/Yue-Zeyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.